Shutterstock.com

 Catheters

 Indwelling catheters provide a focus for bacterial biofilm formation; therefore, they should only be utilised when clinically indicated.
 This does not include management of urinary incontinence (unless all other management methods of incontinence have been ineffective).
-Alternatives to indwelling catheters include condom catheterisation in men or intermittent catheterisation as an alternative to short- or long-term indwelling catheters[45].
-Healthcare professionals should consider the use of a bladder scanner to determine if catheterisation is necessary[45].
+Alternatives to indwelling catheters include condom catheterisation in men or intermittent catheterisation as an alternative to short- or long-term indwelling catheters [45].
+Healthcare professionals should consider the use of a bladder scanner to determine if catheterisation is necessary and cause erosion of the bladder neck and urethral mucosa, resulting in stricture formation [45,46].

 Antimicrobial stewardship and resources